Weekly Fundamental US Dollar Forecast: July Fed Meeting in Focus

 - After the July Fed meeting, there is one 25-bps rate hike priced-in through the end of 2022.

-- According to t he IG Client Sentiment Index, the US Dollar has a mixed bias heading into the first week of June.
+- According to the IG Client Sentiment Index, the US Dollar has a mixed bias heading into the last week of July.

 US Dollar Week in Review